 A 29-year-old woman has died after shots were fired in Londonderry, with police in Northern Ireland treating the death as a "terrorist incident".

-Petrol bombs were thrown and images from the scene show vehicles alight and others burnt out, with dissident republican terrorists suspected of being behind the attack.
+Petrol bomb were thrown and images from the scene show vehicles alight and others burnout.

 The unrest comes ahead of the Easter weekend where republicans mark the anniversary of the 1916 Easter Rising, a time when dissidents are traditionally active.

 Sinn Fein deputy leader Michelle O'Neill said the killing in Derry was a "senseless loss of life".

 DUP leader Arlene Foster tweeted: "Heartbreaking news.
 A senseless act.
 A family has been torn apart.